 No visit to Virginia should be without the sweet taste of sun-ripened apples and peaches.
 And Carter Mountain Orchard is just the place to get them!
 Set against a beautiful backdrop of the Virginia countryside, the family-run farm is only minutes from downtown Charlottesville and is open year-round.

 Visit the farm between mid-August and mid-December to pick your own sugar-sweet apples from the orchard.
-There are also several fall festivals around this time of the year, with fun events, hayrides, and delicious produce to buy.
+There are also several fall festivals around this time of the year, with fun events, hayrides, and delicious produce and fruits to buy.

 Don’t forget to stop at the enchanting Country Store before you leave Carter Mountain Orchard.
 Stock up on country-fresh local veggies, mouthwatering apple pies, peach cider donuts, and fresh-pressed apple cider.